HTML 5 Frameworks

 It extends HTML for Web applications to a more complete markup language, with new attributes.
 This is a template system, in fact, it is inspired by Web Components to do this.

-The advantages of Angular over Ember is on module support both in HTML or JavaScript, debugging aid, and a better documentation.
+The advantages of Angular over Ember is on module support both in HTML or JavaScript, debugging aid.
+Another advantage is that 70% of Google applications use Angular, one expects it to be reliable.

 - Egghead.io.
 Tutorials for Angular on the form of videos, useful for beginners.